ponya5/VDock/DESKTOP_LAUNCHER.md

 scripts\create-desktop-shortcut.bat
 ```

-This will create a proper shortcut on your desktop.
+This creates a shortcut on your desktop with the VDock icon.

 ## 🎯 Launch Process